Deducteam/universo/doc/sections/configuration.md

 - `elaboration`
 - `output`
 - `solver`
-- `qf_specifcation`
+- `qfuf_specifcation`
 - `lra_specification`
 - `constraints`
 - `end`

 Only the section `constraints` is optional.
-Depending the logic you used for the SMT solver, only one of the specification section is needed: Either `qf_specification` or `lra_specition`.
+Depending the logic you used for the SMT solver, only one of the specification section is needed: Either `qfuf_specification` or `lra_specition`.

 # Meta rewrite rules